 Unfortunately, that’s not something we can help with.

-What we can do is explain why the current strategy isn’t working, and offer some clarity around what values really are, and what might be missing from the current approach.
+What we can do is explain why the current strategy isn’t working, and offer some clarity around what team values really are, and what might be missing from the current approach.

 What Is A Value?

 There seems to be confusion about what a value is.
-There is definitely a misunderstanding about where values come from and how teams and organisations can base a culture around them.
+There is definitely a misunderstanding about where team values come from and how clubs and organisations can base a culture around them.

 Perhaps this is to do with the number of different ways the word ‘value’ can be used in the English language.